 Was the Oracle of Delphi always right?

 The oracle’s reputation for accuracy owed as much to the wording of its responses as to any genuine foresight.
-Many answers were deliberately ambiguous, capable of being read in more than one way, so that whatever happened the oracle could be said to have spoken truly.
-The tale of Croesus, who destroyed his own empire after being told that war would destroy a great empire, is the classic example of a consultant misreading a technically correct reply.
+Many answers were deliberately ambiguous, capable of being read in more than one way, so that whatever happened the oracle was said to have spoken truly.
+The tale of Croesus, who destroyed his own empire after being told that war destroyed a great empire, is the classic example of a consultant misreading a technically correct reply.
 Beyond this cleverness of phrasing, the priests who framed the Pythia’s utterances possessed unusually good information about politics and affairs across the Greek world, gathered from the constant flow of envoys who came to consult.
 This knowledge allowed them to offer shrewd, well-judged advice that often proved sound.
 The oracle was therefore less a machine for predicting the future than a respected source of guidance whose careful ambiguity and political insight preserved its authority across many centuries of Greek history.

 How did the oracle influence Greek colonisation and politics?

 Delphi wielded enormous practical influence over the Greek world well beyond individual prophecies.
 When a city planned to found a colony overseas, it was normal to consult the oracle first, and Apollo’s blessing gave the venture legitimacy and confidence.
-Because envoys from many cities passed through the sanctuary, its priests accumulated a remarkable store of geographical and political knowledge, allowing them to steer would-be settlers towards viable sites around the Mediterranean and the Black Sea.
+Because envoys from many cities passed through the sanctuary, its priests accumulated a remarkable store of geographical and political knowledge, allowing them to steer prospective settlers towards viable sites around the Mediterranean and the Black Sea.
 In this way the oracle helped shape the map of the Greek world during the great age of colonisation.
 Delphi also intervened in domestic politics, sanctioning new law codes and lending authority to reformers and lawgivers, so that a constitution endorsed by Apollo carried extra weight.
 Its role in interstate disputes, festivals and the sacred truce surrounding the Pythian Games further reinforced its standing as a shared institution that united otherwise rival Greek states around a common religious centre.

 Can you still visit Delphi and how long does it take?